hyperledger/fabric/docs/source/fabric_model.rst

 of Fabric, coupled with the existence and capabilities of channels, helps address scenarios where privacy and confidentiality are paramount concerns.

-See the 'Fabric CA <https://hyperledger-fabric.readthedocs.io/en/latest/Setup/ca-setup.html>`__ section to better understand cryptographic implementations, and the sign, verify, authenticate approach used in Fabric.
+See the :doc:`Fabric CA <Setup/ca-setup>` section to better understand cryptographic implementations, and the sign, verify, authenticate approach used in Fabric.

 .. _Consensus: